 Proposed Change:

 The correct terminology is to use DTIM period and not DTIM Service Period, but DTIM period is a poor choice as DTIM Period is an element used to define the number of Beacons between Beacons containing DTIMs.
 In my view using the term DTIM period would be very confusing.
 So, there seems to be no good terminology to describe the awake time of a STA, which is what I believe the phase DTIM Service Period is attempting to do.
 We could change it to DTIM service period, but I think that is a bit cryptic and also confusing.
 Therefore, I suggest simply describing the allowed time that the transmission can occur as below:

+Note: there were changes to the sentence made by resolutions to CID: 1278 and 1279.
+The resolution seems fine as is.

 Proposed Resolution: